032 – Mindfulness calligraphy with Rie Takeda

 Mushin

-Rie explains that to sense , people need to relax and focus on their breathing -- letting the body tension go very slowly; it is like meditation where people can slowly become aware of their senses and pay attention to the fine sensorial feels; people can experience a moment when enjoying a cup of tea, playing music, drawing, or another activity -- it varies with every person.
+People can experience mushin by relaxing and focusing on their breathing -- letting the body tension go very slowly.
+It is like meditation where people can slowly become aware of their senses and pay attention to the fine sensorial feels.

 Visible energy flow

-Shodo is all about the energy flow; Rie explains that when people move the brush on the paper, it is more about capturing the momentary energy flow with the brush and bringing that onto the paper -- the energy flow becomes visible instantly on the paper; Rie compares the brush to a transmitter, where it captures the momentum, and people can see the result.
+Shodo is all about the energy flow.
+When people move the brush on the paper, it is more about capturing the momentary energy flow with the brush and bringing that onto the paper -- the energy flow becomes visible instantly on the paper.
+Rie compares the brush to a transmitter, where it captures the momentum, and people can see the result.

 The process of drawing a kanji character